subprotocol/xflr5/ReadMe.txt

                        **************************

+QFLR5 v0.03 Beta
+	- Marked more sentences for translsation
+	- Corrected Tail volume calculation - was missing a PI/180 coefficient ; no impact on results

+QFLR5 v0.02 Beta September 1st 2009
+	- Corrected many bugs
+	- Made a few minor enhancements

 QFLR5 v0.01 Beta July 4th 2009 - first release
 	QFLR5 is a re-write of XFLR5 using the Qt4 libraries.